 How to identify WordPress plugins with clean code

-8 best ways to check a reliable WordPress plugin
+8 checks for a reliable WordPress plugin

-Clean code is maintained regularly.
+Well-maintained plugins are updated regularly.
 On the WordPress plugin page, look for:

 • Plugins updated within the last 3 months